Rivlin warns against wave of hatred, report says illegal outpost settlers suspected in arson attack

 Civil rights groups and many Israel leaders are saying too little has been done until now to confront Jewish extremists.

-Posted by Jim W. Dean, Managing Editor on August 10, 2015, With 4589 Reads Filed under Investigations.
+Posted by Jim W. Dean, Managing Editor on August 10, 2015, With 4592 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.